anyuswa/-CyberLab-Blueprint-Intern--B083F-NETWORKWALKS/README.md

 Bridged Networking
 Host-Only Networking

-is essential when building security labs.
+is essential when building security labs to:

-Snapshots improve experimentation
-A clean baseline makes it possible to experiment aggressively while maintaining a reliable recovery point.

 **Documentation is part of cybersecurity**
 A lab that cannot be reproduced is difficult to troubleshoot, maintain, or improve.